South Lake Tahoe, California: Transportation

-South Lake Tahoe is served by a major east–west highway, U.S. 50, which links the area with Sacramento, California, and Carson City, Nevada.
+South Lake Tahoe is served by a major eastwest highway, U.S. 50, which links the area with Sacramento, California, and Carson City, Nevada.
 Highway 50 often faces closures during winter due to bad weather conditions.

-The Lake Tahoe Airport serves general aviation while the closest scheduled passenger airline service is available via the Reno–Tahoe International Airport in Reno, Nevada.
-Local bus services is operated by Tahoe Transportation District.
+The Lake Tahoe Airport serves general aviation, while the closest scheduled passenger airline service is available via the Reno–Tahoe International Airport in Reno, Nevada.

+Local bus service is operated by the Tahoe Transportation District.
 El Dorado Transit operates service between South Lake Tahoe, Placerville, and Sacramento.

+Amtrak Thruway 20C provides a daily connection to/from Sacramento Valley Station to the west, with a few stops in between.

+In 2024, The City of South Lake Tahoe began the process of starting a Joint Powers Agreement with El Dorado County, called South Tahoe Area Rapid Transit, which would complement transit services provided by Tahoe Transportation District.

+The South Tahoe Airporter serves as an airport shuttle option from the Reno airport to the casinos at Stateline.

 Landscape

 Climate

 South Lake Tahoe has a snowy highland climate featuring chilly winters with regular snowfall, and summers that feature warm to hot days and cool nights with very low humidity.
-The climate is either classified as a warm-summer Mediterranean climate (Köppen Csb), using the 27 F isotherm of the original Köppen scheme, or a continental Mediterranean climate (Köppen Dsb), using the 32 F isotherm preferred by some climatologists.
-Summertime is also the dry season, with July averaging only 0.36 in of precipitation, in contrast to December's 3.75 in.
-Depending on the year, snowfall can be extremely heavy in winter, with an average of 88 in, while the wettest “rain year” has been from July 2005 to June 2006 with 31.12 in and the driest from July 2002 to June 2003 with 9.26 in.
+The climate is either classified as a warm-summer Mediterranean climate (Köppen Csb), using the 27 F isotherm of the original Köppen scheme, or a dry-summer humid continental climate (Köppen Dsb), using the 32 F isotherm preferred by some climatologists.
+Summertime is also the dry season, with August averaging only 0.36 in of precipitation, in contrast to February's 3.75 in.
+Depending on the year, snowfall can be extremely heavy in winter, with an average of 88 in, while the wettest "rain year" has been from July 2005 to June 2006 with 31.12 in and the driest from July 2002 to June 2003 with 9.26 in.
 December 2005 has been the wettest month with 13.83 in of total water-equivalent precipitation.